rorschach217/find-one-fun/README.md

 next number is : 2 * 1/2 = 1

-# Try it. any number at end you will get 1.
+# Try it. any number, at end you will get 1.